aave/risk-v3/asset-risk/risk-parameters.md

 Aave's solvency risk is covered by the Safety Module, with the incentives coming from the ecosystem reserve.
 As such, the Reserve Factor is also a risk premium and so it is calibrated based on the overall risk of the asset.
 Stablecoins are the less risky assets with lower reserve factor while volatile assets hold more risk with a higher factor.

 The collector contract can be found at [0x464c71f6c2f760dda6093dcb91c24c39e5d6e18c](https://etherscan.io/address/0x464c71f6c2f760dda6093dcb91c24c39e5d6e18c).

+### Collaterals

+USDT, BUSD, PAX and sUSD are strongly exposed to the risk of single point of failure in their governance.
+Their counter-party risk is too high both in terms of centralisation and trust.
+For this reason, we cannot consider them to be warrant of the solvency of the protocol.
+On the other hand, AMPL and RAI are decentralised, though AMPL struggles with stability while RAI has little battletesting.
+These assets cannot be used as collaterals

+Overall, stablecoins are mostly used for borrowing, while volatile assets which users are long on are mostly used as collateral.
+Hence, the users of the protocol still gain great benefits from the addition of these stablecoins.
+Their risks are mitigated by the fact they cannot be used as collateral.

 ### From Risks to Risk Parameters